-Born in Tokyo in 1999, Hattori grew up within a family of musicians, with three generations of successful composers on her father’s side.
-In 2004, aged five, she took her first violin lessons with her mother.
-Following further studies in Japan with Aguri Suzuki, Yasuko Ohtani, and Akiko Tatsumi, at six years old she enrolled in The Music School for Children of the Toho Gakuen School of Music, and made her concerto debut with orchestra at the age of eight.
-Hattori is now in her first year of the Tokyo College of Music, and has been enrolled in Zakhar Bron’s prestigious Academy in Interlaken, Switzerland, since she was eight years old.
+Born in Tokyo in September 1999, Hattori grew up within a family of musicians, with three generations of successful composers on her father’s side.
+Following initial violin lessons with her mother, at six years old she joined the Toho Gakuen School of Music, where her professors included Aguri Suzuki and Akiko Tatsumi.
+Since the age of eight, she has also been enrolled in Zakhar Bron’s prestigious Academy in Switzerland.
+Currently, Hattori is enjoying her time as a first-year student at the Toho Gakuen School of Music.

-At the age of ten, Hattori became the youngest ever winner of the 11th International Competition for Young Violinists in Honour of Karol Lipinski & Henryk Wieniawski, Poland (2009), also taking First Prize at the All Japan Art Association Competition that same year.
-She went on to win the Grand Prix and various special prizes at the 9th International Competition ‘Young Virtuosos’, Bulgaria (2013), and the 7th International Competition for Young Violinists (Senior Division), Novosibirsk (2013) – again the youngest ever violinist to hold such a title, winning the ‘17 years and over’ category at the age of just 13.
+Hattori holds the Grand Prix of five international violin competitions, often as the youngest winner on record.
+Aged ten, she became the youngest ever winner of the 11th International Competition for Young Violinists in Honour of Karol Lipinski & Henryk Wieniawski, Poland (2009), also taking First Prize at the All Japan Art Association Competition that same year.
+She went on to win the Grand Prix and various special prizes at the 9th International Competition ‘Young Virtuosos’, Bulgaria (2013), and the 7th Novosibirsk International Violin Competition (Senior Division), Russia (2013) – in which she won the ‘17 years and over’ category at the age of just 13.
 Most recently, Hattori won the Grand Prix at the inaugural International Boris Goldstein Violin Competition in Bern, Switzerland (2015).

 Moné Hattori will be making her debut with the Norwegian Radio Orchestra on 5 January 2019, performing Waxman’s Carmen Fantasy and Massenet’s Meditation.
 This marks an exciting return to Oslo following a successful Scandinavian debut in the 2017/2018 concert season....read more